Avengers Disassembled: Avengers

-The Avengers visit the home of Agatha Harkness, and find her long dead, having been killed by Wanda.
+The Avengers visit Harkness' home and find her long dead, having been killed by Wanda.
 The Avengers find Wanda, who summons an army of the Avengers' past enemies to destroy them, including a version of Rogue, Red Skull, and a group of SS troops.
 Doctor Strange uses the Eye of Agamotto to put Wanda into a coma.
 Before the Avengers can decide what to do or how to deal with their losses, Magneto arrives to retrieve Wanda from the Avengers, much to Captain America's dismay and horror.
 Reluctantly, he allows Magneto to take his daughter with him after he vows to help her with the assistance of Charles Xavier.

 In the aftermath, the Avengers disband, but reminisce about their numerous triumphs and memories of one another.
 Pietro Maximoff arrives and apologizes for Wanda, letting them know that Xavier is attempting to fix Wanda's mind, before speeding away.
 The remaining members accept their losses, discuss Wanda's history, and struggle with forgiveness.
 Ultimately, they toast to their fallen comrades, including Wanda.
 As they leave the destroyed headquarters, they are greeted by a civilian vigil, bearing candles and signs expressing gratitude for the heroes.